KiFoundation/ki-tools/CONTRIBUTING.md

 The issue can then be used to develop multiple well-scoped PRs that are easy to review.

-The following PR structuring checklist can be used when submitting changes to the Gaia repository for review:
+The following PR structuring checklist can be used when submitting changes to the repository for review:
 - [ ] Proto files: PR updating proto files.
 As a suggested next step, don't regenerate updated protobuf implementations using `protgen`, since this will break existing code.
 - [ ] Broken code: If `protogen` is run, a PR disabling broken code